Contact

 We Are Reformed

-We are Reformed in our faith and practice, which simply means that our church stems from the Protestant Reformation of the 16th century when the church was reformed according to Scripture.
+We are Reformed in our faith and practice, which means that our church stems from the Protestant Reformation of the 16th century when the church was reformed according to Scripture.
 In addition to the Apostles’ Creed and Nicene Creed, we subscribe to Reformed faith and practice as it is expressed in the Westminster Confession of Faith and Catechisms.
 We believe that the Westminster Standards, though secondary to Scripture, are accurate and detailed summaries of what the Bible teaches.

 We also value the system of Reformed faith and practice found in what is called the Three Forms of Unity: The Belgic Confession (1561), the Heidelberg Catechism (1563), and the Canons of Dort (1618-1619).
 The Three Forms of Unity stem from the Continental Reformed tradition.